Mr. Robin Dunbar reports

 About Grid Metals Corp.

-Grid Metals is focused on both lithium (Donner Lake project) and nickel-copper-platinum group metal (Ni-Cu-PGM) (Mayville and Makwa projects) in the Bird River and Cat Lake areas, approximately 150 km and 180 km northeast of Winnipeg, Man.
-In addition to activity at Donner Lake lithium project, the company has a preliminary economic assessment (PEA)-stage Ni-Cu-PGM-Co (cobalt) project (Makwa-Mayville) undergoing exploration and development activity.
-Grid Metals also has lithium and Ni-Cu-PGM projects situated in the province of Ontario.
+Grid Metals is focused on both lithium and Ni-Cu-PGM in the Bird River area approximately 150 km north east of Winnipeg Manitoba.
+In addition to activity at Donner Lake the Company has a PEA stage Ni-Cu-PGM-Co project (Makwa-Mayville) undergoing exploration and development activity.

 We seek Safe Harbor.